 What does the local transmission of Zika mean to us here in Indianapolis?
 It simply means that infected people no longer have to fly in from other countries of the world.
 They can now take a bus, train, or car to come to Indiana.

 While health officials in Florida are working diligently to track and contain this virus, it is a difficult task.
-80% of people who contract Zika virus don't have severe symptoms, so they won't admit themselves to a hospital; and since these people don't know they have the virus, there is nothing stopping them from travelling to other states to spread it.
+80% of people who contract the Zika virus don't have severe symptoms, so that they won't admit themselves to a hospital, and since these people don't know they have the virus, there is nothing stopping them from traveling to other states to spread it.

-The CDC suggests mosquito bite deterrents to prevent Zika virus:
+The CDC suggests mosquito bite deterrents to prevent the Zika virus:

-Wear a mosquito repellent with DEET.
-If a repellent irritates your skin, apply it to your clothing or try an organic alternative like oil of lemon eucalyptus.
+- Wear mosquito repellent with DEET.
+If a repellent irritates your skin, apply it to your clothing or try an organic alternative like the oil of lemon eucalyptus.

 - Wear long sleeves and pants, with a light application of repellent, when possible.